17 April 2018

-- Maldives is a small island state in the Indian Ocean, about 1,000 kilometres southwest of Sri Lanka.
+- Maldives is a small island state in the Indian Ocean, about 1,000 km southwest of Sri Lanka.
 A middle-income country with a small population inhabiting some 200 of its 1,000 islands, Maldives relies on its tourism and fishery sectors for economic growth.
-About 70% of its population is involved in the fishery sector.
 Maldives gained full political independence from the UK in 1965, and became a republic rather than a constitutional monarchy in 1968.

-- With the country endowed with a unique natural environment, the tourism sector accounts for about one-third of Maldives GDP and 20% of its employment.
-In order to diversify, the country is developing a Special Economic Zone (SEZ) in the hope of enhancing its off-port shipping, IT and financial services resources.
+- With the country endowed with a unique natural environment, the tourism sector accounts for about 23% of Maldives GDP and 20% of its employment.
+Thanks to the improvement in the global economy and the government's promotion campaign, tourist arrivals in Maldives increased by 8% to 1.39 million in 2017, mainly driven by strong growth in visitor arrivals from Europe.
+In order to diversify, the country is developing a Special Economic Zone (SEZ) to promote its off-port shipping, IT and financial services industries.
 Nevertheless, this low-lying country is already facing threats from rising sea levels and climate change amid continuing concerns over global warming.

-- Maldives’ main exports comprise fish and related products (about one-third of total exports), which are dispatched primarily to Thailand, France, the US, Germany and Sri Lanka.
+- Maldives’ main exports comprise fish and related products (about 80% of total exports), which are dispatched primarily to Thailand, Sri Lanka, the US, France and Germany.
 Nearly all of Maldives’ goods are imported, as it lacks arable land and large-scale manufacturing resources.
-Foods, petroleum products and machineries come mostly from the UAE, India, Singapore, Malaysia and Sri Lanka.
+Foods, petroleum products and machineries come mostly from the UAE, Singapore, China, India and Sri Lanka.
 Generally, Maldives retains a positive external account balance, as its service account surplus (due mostly to tourism) more than offsets its trade deficit.

 - Maldives acceded to the WTO in 1995, and it is also a member country of the regional South Asian Free Trade Agreement (SAFTA).
-The average applied tariff rate of Maldives is about 20%.
+Maldives signed the free trade agreement (FTA) with China in December 2017, which is Maldives’s first bilateral trade agreement.
+The effectively applied simple average tariff rate of Maldives is about 11.4%.

 - Invest Maldives is the government agency to promote and regulate FDI in Maldives.
-While all sectors in Maldives are open for FDI, the government has initiated a number of projects involving light manufacturing, tourism and finance.
-More information on the investment regulations and incentives in Maldives can be found on the Invest Maldives website.
+The government is pursuing FDI in a number of strategic projects involving light manufacturing, tourism and port development.